 I was happy the day we set our final pipe in place and were able to send the crane back to its home.
 If I had turned that machine over I would have been dead or embarrassed.
 Neither was an option.

-Below will give some idea of what the terrain looked like and the machine that was used.
+Below will give some idea of what the terrain looked like.